 If you have followed my blog or my Facebook page for a long time, you have read snippets of my story here and there.
-Honestly, it was still so raw and painful that I didn’t really want to revisit those memories in depth.
+Honestly, it was still so raw and painful that I didn't really want to revisit those memories in depth.
 Now that I am approaching my 2-year remission mark, I have gained the courage to share and am doing so with the hope of helping others.
-I wanted to sit and write it all out with somewhat of a timeline so people could gain a better understanding of my healing journey, but it wasn’t until I started writing my new cookbook that I felt like it was the right time.
+I wanted to sit and write it all out with somewhat of a timeline so people could gain a better understanding of my healing journey, but it wasn't until I started writing my new cookbook that I felt like it was the right time.
 I finally had a medium to share my full story, all in once place.
 And what better way to introduce my cookbook than to explain why I eat this way in the first place, and what drives me to continue creating grain-free recipes.
 I included an excerpt from the book at the bottom of the post, but because I was limited in word count and pages, I kept it somewhat brief.
 The post below fills in a lot of gaps and digs deeper into my symptoms and journey.
-It’s a long 6 years to try to get everything on paper, so if I missed things and you have questions, please save them for my Q&A sessions along my book tour!
+It's a long 6 years to try to get everything on paper, so if I missed things and you have questions, you may be able to find them on my FAQ page or through my various interviews.

 There are many different reasons people follow the Paleo diet.
 Not one is better than another in my opinion.
 If they stick with it, they all find their way to the healthiest version of themselves one way or another, regardless of the initial reasoning.

 2. Those with serious illnesses who have no other choice

 4. Those wanting optimal health and performance

 3. The bandwagoners – the ones that just do it because “everyone else is doing it”